patchamama/prototype-fast-dev-nodeJS-API/README.md

 # Prototype of nodeJS API (backend) to a fast develop

-_DRY (don't repeat yourself)_
+**DRY (don't repeat yourself)**

-Aiming to provide a project structure in nodeJS following good practices to achieve a fast development of an API to achieve its deploy.
+_Aiming to provide a project structure in nodeJS following good practices to achieve a fast development of an API to achieve its deploy._

 # Objective

-Inspired by the agile philosophy for rapid development and production, the following project wants to take a small step with several programmed functionalities to provide an API from a very basic model that can be modified and scaled quickly and that includes authentication with tokens, testing and requests (REST).
+Inspired by the [Agile philosophy](https://en.wikipedia.org/wiki/Agile_software_development) for rapid development and production of software, the following project wants to take a small step with several programmed functionalities to provide an API from a very basic model that can be modified and scaled quickly and that includes authentication with tokens, testing and requests (REST).
 These functionalities can save hours and money in the process of integrating libraries and their validation.

 # App structure